-Additionally, HIPAA was introduced to improve efficiency and patient experience in the healthcare industry.
-HIPAA introduced new practices to help healthcare organisations across the country to reduce the amount of paperwork, thus creating a better workflow.
-HIPAA requires code sets had to be used along with patient identifiers, which helped pave the way for the efficient transfer of healthcare data between healthcare organisations and insurers.
+HIPAA was introduced to improve efficiency and patient experience in the healthcare industry.
+HIPAA introduced new practices to help healthcare organisations across the country to reduce the amount of paperwork, creating a better workflow.
+HIPAA requires code sets had to be used along with patient identifiers, which helped with the efficient transfer of healthcare data between healthcare organisations and insurers.
 This has had the effect of streamlining eligibility checks, billing, payments, and other healthcare operations.
 It is hoped that with more efficient management of patient data, the patient’s experience is improved.

 HIPAA is a comprehensive legislative act incorporating the requirements of several other legislative acts, including:

 HIPAA applies to health plans, health care clearinghouses, health care providers and endorsed sponsors of the Medicare prescription drug discount card.
-These organisations are referred to as “HIPAA Covered Entities” (CEs).
-Under certain circumstances, an organisation may be exempt from HIPAA.
+These organizations are referred to as “HIPAA Covered Entities” (CEs).
+Under certain circumstances, an organization may be exempt from HIPAA.

-The Security Rule breaks down the types of safeguards which must be adopted into three categories; administrative, physical, and technical safeguards.
-The safeguards outlined by the Security Rule are summarised as thus:
+The HIPAA Security Rule breaks down the types of safeguards which must be adopted into three categories; administrative, physical, and technical safeguards.
+The safeguards outlined by the Security Rule are summarized as this:

 Some advice for running a HIPAA training course includes:

 The penalty structure for HIPAA violations is divided into several different tiers.
-The tiers are divided based on many different factors, including the size of the organisation, if appropriate safeguards were in place before the violation, and if the organisation had any knowledge of the breach.
+The tiers are divided based on many different factors, including the size of the organization, if appropriate safeguards were in place before the violation, and if the organization had any knowledge of the breach.
 The OCR will set the penalty based on many “general factors” and the seriousness of the HIPAA violation.

 The categories of HIPAA violation are as follows: